C3B2W23/TactilityApps/Apps/Meshola/docs/ROADMAP.md

 **Status:** In Progress (December 25, 2024)

 **Why This Is Critical:**
-The original architecture had MeshService as part of the app.
+The original architecture had MesholaMsgService as part of the app.
 This means the radio stops when the user switches to any other app (Settings, Launcher, Maps, etc.).
 This makes the messenger completely non-functional as a background service.

 **Discovery:** Tactility OS has a **Service** system that runs independently of apps:
 - Services persist across app switches